dpbmm/Python3_Environment/README.md

         git clone https://github.com/dpbmm/Python3_Environment.git
         cd Python3_Environment

  1. Install Vagrant on your host operating system, following instructions beginning [here](http://docs.vagrantup.com/v2/installation/).
-What follows assumes your "host" operating system is Mac OS 10.9.5; your "guest" operating system is the one being provisioned by Vagrant.
+What follows assumes your host operating system is Mac OS 10.9.5; your guest operating system is the one being provisioned by Vagrant.
 I am using VirtualBox as my virtual machine, but other choices are possible.
  1. Initialize, run, and log in to the Vagrant environment as described in the sections below.
 Note:

     > If you run vagrant by itself, help will be displayed showing all available subcommands.
 In addition to this, you can run any Vagrant command with the -h flag to output help about that specific command.